vmware-tanzu/tanzu-dev-portal/content/tv/dotnet-wild/0011/index.md

 hosts:
 - Layla Porter
 lastmod: '2022-03-07'
-title: Alex Dunn and Layla talk about .NET, and playing video games with tyour voice!
+title: Alex Dunn and Layla talk about .NET, and playing video games with your voice!
 truncate: ''
 twitch: vmwaretanzu
 type: tv-episode